Love Island (2005 TV series): Notes

 On 18 July, Steve-O was added to the show in an effort to boost ratings.
 Despite stating that he had stopped drinking, he asked for beer while on the show.
 On 19 July, he abruptly left Love Island because he was not allowed enough alcohol or chocolate.

 Lady Victoria Hervey was voted off the show on Friday 21 July although her chosen man Chris Brosnan had been the favourite to leave.
 Hervey told hosts Patrick Kielty and Fearne Cotton that she hoped the relationship would continue in the real world but then had second thoughts when she was shown footage of Brosnan saying that he also liked Colleen.

-Basketball legend Dennis Rodman entered the show on the third week on 27 July as a House guest to boost the ratings.
+Former basketball player Dennis Rodman entered the show on the third week on 27 July as a Houseguest to boost the ratings after being popular on Celebrity Big Brother 2006 in January.
 He flirted with Colleen Shannon and created friction with Lee Otway (who was coupled with Shannon at the time) before walking on his fourth day on 30 July out of the seven contracted until 3 August 2006.
-Otway fell in love with Shannon but when she revealed that she only saw him as a friend, Otway caused thousands of pounds damage to villa equipment in a fit of anger.
-He later apologised but was subsequently evicted on the seventh week.
+Otway, who was coupled with Shannon developed strong feelings for her, but was devastated when she revealed via a video link that she didn’t see it going anywhere and instead just wanted to be friends.
+Both remained on the show, but Shannon was evicted two weeks later.
+Otway left later in the competition in the final week.

 Identical twins Emma and Eve Ryan joined the Love Island on 31 July, but were ejected from the show by producers on 4 August.
 No explanation was given to the public.

 It was announced on 6 August that Calum Best would enter Love Island next day.
 Also on 6 August, it was confirmed on the Love Island website that Shane Lynch had left the island to make up with a woman back home.

 On 14 August, Big Brother 3 winner Kate Lawler entered Celebrity Love Island.
 On final night, 28 August 2006, Kate Lawler was the last girl to be evicted before the final showdown.

 The winners were Bianca Gascoigne and Calum Best, with Kéllé Bryan and Brendan Cole runners-up.

 An average of 3.8 million people tuned in to watch the final, peaking at 4.4m, down from the previous year's peak figure of 5.9 million.